Ask For Help When Winds Of Prosperity Blow

 What happened when you applied this principle?

-Please share your experience, and we’ll post it to the Experiences page.
+Please share your experience, along with your name, email and where you’re from, and we’ll post it to the Experiences page.
 We may even include it in the next edition of the book!